 What is a Food Bank?

-A food bank operates as a warehousing facility for millions of pounds of food that go out through other community organizations.
-A food pantry functions as the arms which reach out to the community directly.
-Feeding South Dakota also operates our own Food Pantry and Mobile Food Pantry Programs.
+A Food Bank operates as a warehousing facility for millions of pounds of food that go out through other community organizations.
+A Food Pantry functions as the arms which reach out to the community directly.
+Feeding South Dakota also operates a Mobile Food Pantry Program.